Includes data by region of domicile, programme type, age group, sector, gender and academic year for November 2020 to January 2021.

 Main points from the latest data

-- In 2019/20 Q2, Healthcare and Public Services was the most popular broad sector.
-43% of all apprenticeship learning programmes started, compared to 39% in Q2 the previous year.
+- In 2020/21 Q2, Healthcare and Public Services was the most popular broad sector.
+45% of all apprenticeship learning programmes started were in this sector, compared with 43% in Q2 the previous year.

-- In 2019/20 Q2, around 63% of all apprenticeship learning programmes started were by female learners, similar to Q2 in the previous year.
+- In 2020/21 Q2, around 61% of all apprenticeship learning programmes started were by female learners, compared with 63% in Q2 in the previous year.

-- The Welsh Government has a target for 100,000 apprenticeships over the course of this Assembly (2016 to 2021).
+- The Welsh Government had a target for 100,000 apprenticeships over the course of the 2016-2021 Senedd term.
 This is assessed using a more rigorous measure which takes account of early drop outs (within first 8 weeks) and transfers between apprenticeship records.
-Under this measure, 4,640 apprenticeship learning programmes were started in 2019/20 Q2 and 92,170 since the target was introduced.
+Under this measure, 4,230 apprenticeship learning programmes were started in 2020/21 Q2 and 107,970 since the target was introduced.
+The target was met in 2020/21 Q1.

 Datasets and interactive tools